 Special Requirements for Certain Majors

-- Admission is selective to the majors of business, finance, and marketing.
+- Admission is selective to the majors of business, finance, marketing, and accounting.

 - First-year applicants must have a strong academic record in math through pre-calculus to be competitive for admission to any Isenberg major.

 - Starting in Fall 2022, Isenberg will not allow UMass Amherst students to internally transfer to any major in the school except Hospitality & Tourism Management.

 - Isenberg offers a Business minor and 4+1 degrees for non-Isenberg UMass Amherst students who want to complete a master’s degree in business analytics, accounting or finance in one year.